opentok/opentok-web-samples/README.md

 * Basic-Audio-Transformer ([source](https://github.com/opentok/opentok-web-samples/tree/main/Basic-Audio-Transformer)) -- This sample application shows how to use a basic audio transformer with the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but it adds a low-pass filter to the published audio.

-* Basic-Background-Blur ([source](https://github.com/opentok/opentok-web-samples/tree/main/Basic-Background-Blur)) -- This sample application shows how to add background blur with the Vonage Video APIs and Vonage ML Transformers library.
+* Basic-Background-Blur ([source](https://github.com/opentok/opentok-web-samples/tree/main/Basic-Background-Blur)) -- This sample application shows how to add background blur with the Vonage Video APIs.

 * Basic-Video-Transformer ([source](https://github.com/opentok/opentok-web-samples/tree/main/Basic-Video-Transformer)) -- This sample application shows how to use a basic video transformer with the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but it adds a threshold processor to the published video.